Assess breach of contract damages: 10 steps

 The damages in this case would be the difference between the value of the goods at the time of delivery and the value of the goods had they not been defective.

-There are narrow exceptions which apply to allow certain non-pecuniary damage to be recovered.
-It must be established that an important object of the contract was to give pleasure or relaxation, for example a holiday.
+English law rarely allows damages of this type to be successfully claimed for contract breach.
+There are some exceptions such as where it can be established that an important object of the contract was to give pleasure or relaxation, for example a holiday.
 This type of award will be rare in commercial cases.

 The loss must be in the reasonable contemplation of the parties at the time the contract was made, i.e. it flows directly and naturally from the breach, or was reasonably foreseeable.